bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Walton: 00:32:18

-My favorite line.
+My favorite lightning node doesn't like `Tor`.
+Right, Evan?

-No, doesn't like `Tor`, right?
+Evan: 00:32:20

-Evan, your favorite `Lightning` wallet.
+Your favorite `Lightning` wallet.

+Walton: 00:32:24

 What did I say?
 Sorry.

-Node.

-No, my favorite `Lightning` wallet.
+Evan: 00:32:26

-Walton node management tool.
+My favorite `Lightning` wallet node management tool.

-Rita: 00:32:31

 Walton's had a lot of issues connecting to his node remotely using `Tor`.

 Oh boy.
 Thank God we got a lot of alternatives.

 We got to talk about a couple of them.

+Shinobi: 00:32:40

 `Tailscale`.